saucelabs/sauce-docs/docs/visual-testing/workflows/api-lifecycle.md

 Next, upload an image to the build.
 This is a two step process.

-First, get a placeholder URL for image upload using `createSnapshotUpload`.
+First, obtain a signed URL for uploading your image by using the `createSnapshotUpload` mutation.

 **GraphQL Mutation:**